kubedb/docs/docs/guides/weaviate/volume-expansion/overview.md

 # Volume Expansion for Weaviate

-This guide tracks volume expansion documentation for Weaviate.

-This repository does not currently contain a `WeaviateOpsRequest` Go type or CRD, so there is no validated volume expansion manifest to publish yet.
+Expand Weaviate persistent volume size using `WeaviateOpsRequest` with `type: VolumeExpansion`.

 ## Before You Begin

-- Ensure StorageClass supports volume expansion.
+- Ensure the selected StorageClass supports volume expansion.
+- Ensure the database is healthy before applying the request.
 - Use the example files from `docs/examples/weaviate/quickstart/weaviate.yaml` and `docs/examples/weaviate/volume-expansion/ops-request.yaml`.

 ```bash